Narrow-linewidth Lasers

 - Since it is essentially in a single propagation mode, it can be fully described by a time-dependent complex amplitude of that mode.
 The spatial dependence is defined by the mode; the time- and location-dependent amplitude is the product of the mentioned time-dependent mode amplitude and the spatial mode profile.

 - The evolution of that complex amplitude is random.
-There is some intensity noise, related to fluctuations of the modulus of the amplitude, and phase noise: – The intensity noise can be described with an autocorrelation function of the intensity, the Fourier transform of which delivers the power spectral density of intensity noise; see also the article on relative intensity noise. – For the phase noise, one has an autocorrelation function of the optical phase and again a power spectral density obtained by Fourier transform.
+There is some intensity noise, related to fluctuations in the modulus of the amplitude, and phase noise: – The intensity noise can be described with an autocorrelation function of the intensity, the Fourier transform of which delivers the power spectral density of intensity noise; see also the article on relative intensity noise. – For the phase noise, one has an autocorrelation function of the optical phase and again a power spectral density obtained by Fourier transform.
 The optical phase undergoes an unbounded random walk, since (in contrast to the intensity) there is no “restoring force” for the phase.
 The power spectral density is proportional to <$f^{-2}$> in simple random walk models.

 - The laser linewidth is normally mostly determined by phase noise.